 Research: Christine Reynolds

 Prior to being named Division Director, Christine Reynolds served with ICJI’s Research Division, starting in 2007.
-As Research Associate, Reynolds assisted with strategic planning, developed research databases, created survey methods, interpreted complex data, prepared research reports, assisted in writing federal grant applications, reviewed grant applications, performed project evaluations, led training sessions and created performance-measure reporting forms.
+As Research Associate, Christine assisted with strategic planning, developed research databases, created survey methods, interpreted complex data, prepared research reports, assisted in writing federal grant applications, reviewed grant applications, performed project evaluations, led training sessions and created performance-measure reporting forms.
 She holds a BS in Administration of Justice from the University of Louisville and Masters Degree in Criminal Justice from Virginia Commonwealth University.

 Traffic Safety: Robert Duckworth

 Robert joined ICJI in November 2018 after serving 18 years as a Deputy Sheriff, including more than 13 years in Decatur County, attaining the rank of Captain.
 He obtained over $3.6 million in grant funding for Decatur County, including emergency-response equipment and a $1 million communications site.
 Robert led the School Resource Officer program at Decatur County Community Schools, which was recognized by news media and a national expert as a model for other Indiana schools.
 In 2016, ICJI appointed him as State Drug Recognition Expert (DRE) Program Coordinator.
 A DRE and DRE instructor since 2006 and a Child Passenger Safety technician and instructor since 2008, traffic-safety programs sustained themselves as a significant part of Robert’s enforcement career, and he brings experience with these Traffic Safety Division core programs.

 Victim Compensation: Nolan Jenkins